AOx0/py-ColoTester/README.md

 ## Tests

-This section contains all tests, it's requirements, instructions and examples from  `Tester`.
+This section lists all `Tester` tests and their info (requirements, instructions and i/o examples).

 Remember: